indeedeng/iwf/README.md

 ## How to use in production

-### Option 1: use as library to customize your startup
+You can customize the docker image, or just use the [api](https://github.com/indeedeng/iwf/tree/main/service/api) and [interpreter](https://github.com/indeedeng/iwf/tree/main/service/interpreter) that are exposed as the api service and workflow service.

-Particularly, use the [api](https://github.com/indeedeng/iwf/tree/main/service/api) and [interpreter](https://github.com/indeedeng/iwf/tree/main/service/interpreter) that are exposed as the api service and workflow service.
+For more info, contact qlong.seattle@gmail.com

 # Development